Hamilton cycles in hypergraphs below the Dirac threshold: Proof of Theorem

 To show that $\{A, B\}$ is odd-good, suppose first that 4 does not divide $n$, and note that by our key observation the number of even edges in $C$ must then be odd.
 If $C$ contains three or more even edges or an edge with precisely two vertices in $A$, then $\{A, B\}$ is odd-good by Definition~\ref{evengood}(vi) and~(viii), so we may assume without loss of generality that $e_{n/2}$ is the unique even edge in $C$ and that $e_{n/2} \subseteq A$ or $e_{n/2} \subseteq B$.
 It follows that $P_1, P_3, \dots, P_{n/2}$ are connate pairs (of which there are $\lceil{\tfrac{n}{4}}\rceil$ in total) and the remaining pairs are split, so $|A| - |B| \equiv 2\lceil{\tfrac{n}{4}}\rceil \mod 4$.
 We must therefore have $(m, d) \in \{(2, 2), (6, 0)\}$, and $\{A, B\}$ is odd-good by Definition~\ref{evengood}(vi).
 On the other hand, if $4$ divides $n$, then by our key observation the number of even edges in $C$ is even.
 If this number is at least two then $\{A, B\}$ is odd-good by Definition~\ref{evengood}(v) and~(vii).
 If instead every edge of $C$ is odd, then exactly $\tfrac{n}{4}$ of the pairs $P_i$ are connate pairs, so $|A| - |B| \equiv 2 \cdot \tfrac{n}{4} \mod 4$, and $C$ is odd-good by Definition~\ref{evengood}~(v). \end{proof}

-The main difficulty in proving Theorem~\ref{character} is therefore to establish the reverse implication.
-For this note that if $H$ is a $4$-graph and $\{A, B\}$ is a bipartition of $V(H)$ which is not odd-good, then $H$ must have very few even edges, as it does not contain three disjoint even edges.
-Similarly, if $\{A, B\}$ is not even-good, then $H$ must have very few odd edges.
+The main difficulty in proving Theorem~\ref{character} is therefore to establish the backwards implication.
+For this note that if $H$ is a $4$-graph and $\{A, B\}$ is a bipartition of $V(H)$ which is not odd-good, then $H$ has very few even edges, as it does not contain three disjoint even edges.
+Similarly, if $\{A, B\}$ is not even-good, then $H$ has very few odd edges.
 This motivates the following definition.